 All students whose native language is not English, or who have not received their B.S. from a U.S. or Canadian institution of higher learning, must attend a teaching workshop before they will be approved for TA positions.

 *Summer semester varies.
-Check with the graduate secretary for more information.
+Check with the graduate coordinator for more information.